 Known as jaiphal in India, nutmeg (botanical name: Myristica fragrans) is a popular spice used around the world for its distinctive pungent flavour.
-Its culinary properties are well known but did you know that nutmeg also offers many powerful health benefits?
+Its culinary properties are well known but did you know that about the many powerful health benefits of nutmeg?
 In fact, it has been used for prevention and healing of many known conditions such inflammation and heart health.
-Moreoever, the essential oil obtained from nutmeg is used in toothpastes, cough syrups, perfumes, the cosmetic industry and many others.
+Moreover, the essential oil obtained from nutmeg is used in toothpastes, cough syrups, perfumes, the cosmetic industry and many others.

-Let’s look at the numerous health benefits of this amazing spice.
+Let’s look at the numerous health benefits of nutmeg.

 1. Antibacterial properties